zamronypj/fano-app/README.md

     $ wget -O- http://[your fano app hostname]/test/test

-However, running using `simulate.run.sh` allows you to view output of heaptrc unit for detecting memory leak (if you enable `-gh` switch in `build.dev.cfg`).
+However, running using `tools/simulate.run.sh` allows you to view output of heaptrc unit for detecting memory leak (if you enable `-gh` switch in `build.dev.cfg`).

 ## Known Issues